Game of Thrones: Journey Around the Ring RoadPublished: 16. July 2017

 Grjótagjá - Jon & Ygritte's "Love Nest"

 You may recognize this cosy cave as Jon Snow and Wildling, Ygrittes's, "love nest" from back in season 3.
 "You know nothing, Jon Snow" is one of the most popular catchphrases picked up by GOT fans.
 Well, you know nothing, Happy Campers, if you don't bother visiting this beautiful hot spring.
 Yes, I did say hot spring!
-But it's unwise to take a dip in the summer as it's way too hot.
-However, if you´re in Iceland in the colder months, don't be shy and swim in the same grotto where the King of the North got frisky.
+But it's unwise to take a dip in it these days as the water has become to hot to bathe in unfortunately.

 Dimmuborgir - Wildling Camp